josh-hs-ko/Thesis/README.md

 #### Examples.List
 Cons-lists as an ornamentation of natural numbers.

-#### Examples.List.Sorted
+#### Examples.List.Ordered
-Sorted lists indexed by a lower bound as an ornamentation of lists.
+Ordered lists indexed with a lower bound as an ornamentation of lists.

 #### Examples.List.Vec
 Vectors, i.e., length-indexed lists, defined as the optimised predicate for the ornament from natural numbers to lists.